octref/polacode/README.md

 ## Tip

-- If you have the Vim extension, remove its keybinding for copying.
-Otherwise VS Code won't copy code with syntax highlighting.
-Alternatively you can run the command `Copy with Syntax Highlighting`.
 - When running out of horizontal space, try the command `View: Toggle Editor Group Vertical/Horizontal Layout`.

 ## Credit